 B. The Superintendent or designee shall make every effort to schedule a meeting with the employee for the purpose of resolving the grievance within fifteen (15) days from the receipt of the appeal form.
 If the Superintendent or designee determines that additional time is needed to develop the factual record, the grievance may be put on hold for thirty (30) days (or longer if by mutual written agreement) to allow time for investigation.

-Either party may call witnesses at the grievance meeting to help resolve the matter.
+Each party may bring one representative to this meeting.

 The Superintendent or designee shall make every reasonable effort to send written notice of the decision to the grievant and the supervisor involved within five (5) days of the meeting.